Evergreen Bunching Heshiko Onion (Heirloom, 65 Days)

-Produces no bulbs and also divides and thus can be considered sort of a perennial.
+Heirloom.
+The Evergreen Bunching Heshiko Onion produces no bulbs and also divides and thus can be considered sort of a perennial.
 Can be sown thickly (20 seeds per square foot) either in the spring for a fall crop or in the fall for a crop the following year.
 Use like scallions, then allow some plants to grow and each will have half a dozen narrow divisions in the fall.
-400 seeds.

 Please note that germination rates for alliums (onions/shallots/chives/leeks) decline rapidly.
 We strongly encourage you to purchase new seed each growing season.